microsoft/hi-ml/docs/source/montage_creation.md

 ```

 All the commands listed below assume that

-- you have activated the Conda environment
+- you have activated the Conda environment `HimlHisto`
 - your current working directory is `<repo root>/hi-ml-cpath`

 ## Creating Montages From a Folder With Files